library(mpbr)

 For every missing allele, we compute the reference and alternate allele frequencies at the given locus and identify the minor allele frequency (MAF).
 The missing allele will be replaced based on a Bernoulli simulation with a probability that is set at the resulting MAF value.

-This process is repeated nsim
+This process is repeated nsim times and a new genotype

 file is generated and stored in the output directory.
 After all the